Chasbrot/OpenFestivalManager/README.md

         --dbpath          Path to the database

 Access WebUI under localhost:3000 or IP-Address:3000 <br>
 You can save the login page to your home screen which enables a webapp like state with no address bar.
-This enhances the experiance.
+This enhances the experiance. <br>
 [HowTo](https://android.gadgethacks.com/how-to/google-chrome-101-save-webpages-pwas-your-home-screen-for-instant-access-0184470/)

 ## Getting started on dev